kiri1118/shortstorygen/README.md

-Collaborative effort between Ben, Eric, Stepan, and Lida for the final project of CSC413.
+Collaborative effort between Ben, Eric, Stepan, and Lida.

+The report contains more details about the project.